 – El Hada – Yummy ice cream and a cute shop that reminded us of the stores in Williamsburg, Brooklyn.
 Try especially the chocolate and levander flavored ice cream!

 Chocolate making workshop: the process from beans to yummy creamy chocolate!
 Say hello to our friendly instructor-became friend Manuel if you happen to take the workshop.
-He was off to his Vipassana meditation training right after the workshop.
+He was off to a Vipassana meditation retreat right after the workshop.

 After a few days in Cuzco, our new Peruvian friend Miguel whom we connected with as a good friend’s introduction, took us from our hostel to go to Pisac, the quieter and more artizanal town located 40 mins away from Cuzco.
 There are also many expats who have chosen to live in this lovely town.
-And as per Miguels introduction, meeting the lovely person Daya solved our accomodation problem quickly as he happened to own Prasada Pisac, which is one of the 2 vegan restaurants well known in Cuzco and Pisac.
+As per Miguels introduction, meeting the lovely person Daya solved our accommodation problem quickly as he happened to own Prasada Pisac, which was one of the 2 vegan restaurants well known in Cuzco and Pisac.

 Even tough the town was empty and most of the stores were closed due to the low season, we decided to stay in Pisac since it was warmer (2700m) and quieter than Cuzco and we could wake up to the beautiful views of the mountains every day.

-The evening we arrived to Pisac, we were invited to join a San Pedro (Huachuma in Quechua) ceremony with a group of 4 Peruvians and 4 European travelers, including us.
+The evening we arrived in Pisac, we were invited to join a San Pedro (Huachuma in Quechua) ceremony with a group of 4 Peruvians and 4 European travelers.
 The ceremony started at 8 pm and ended with the sunrise.
 We sat around the fire and drank 4 cups of San Pedro in the opening of each door (south, north, east, west) along with smoking tobacco and giving short speeches around thanking to whatever we are grateful for in our lives.

 During the night, various medicine songs were sang in the company of a drum and rattle, which reminded me of the peyote ceremonies in the Vision Quest camp in Colombia a few weeks earlier.
 Unlike the ayahuasca experiences I’ve had so far, I didn’t have any visions nor felt connected with nature during the night.
 I just got drunk and tired pretty easily.
 Except for one of the girls, no one got sick and purged.
 For me, the ceremony was pretty mellow and friendly since we could also talk and joke around between songs.
 I left Miguel’s house skeptical about drinking San Pedro during the day tour in Machu Picchu in a couple of weeks.